You can set an HTTP request header. Eight HTTP request header parameters are available for customization. The parameters are as follows:

 www.aliyun.com.
 Wildcard domain setting is not supported currently.

-On the left-side navigation pane, click CDN Domain Name List.
+On the left-side navigation pane, click Domain Names.

 Select a domain to enter the management page.